- Published on

 Frequently Asked Questions (FAQ)

 Q: Can I pay both I-140 and I-907 with one check or money order?
+A: No. As of September 2025, you must submit separate payments for each required fee.

 Q: What happens if my payment is declined?